RedStoneMatt/DownloadSmashCustomMusic/README.md

   java -jar DownloadSmashCustomMusic.jar 1 10 <extension>

-And so, the program will download every music from http://www.smashcustommusic.com/1/ to http://www.smashcustommusic.com/10/
+And so, the program will download every music from http://www.smashcustommusic.com/1/ to http://www.smashcustommusic.com/10/ from the Wayback Machine's archive

 The extension is on which extension you'd like to download the songs, for now there is only 4 available: BRSTM, BCSTM, BFSTMWIIU and BFSTMSWITCH